Save big (up to $1,875) on small business tools with our free membership, business.com+

 Open row

 Although marijuana is still a Schedule I substance and illegal under federal law, many states have legalized its use in recent years.
-A new Pew Research Center analysis found that more than half of Americans now live in a state that allows the recreational use of marijuana and 74 percent of Americans live in a state that allows recreational or medical use.
-This widespread legalization may be good for some, but it can spell disaster for small businesses ─ especially those that operate in multiple states with different laws.
+A Pew Research Center analysis found that 54 percent of Americans now live in a state where marijuana is legal for both recreational and medical use, while 74 percent live in a state that allows either recreational or medical use.
+This widespread legalization may be good for some, but it can spell disaster for small businesses — especially those that operate in multiple states with different laws.

 As more states move toward “puff, puff, pass-ing” laws that legalize pot use, human resources departments need to determine what the trend means for their employment screening process and background checks.
 So, should businesses still drug test for marijuana?